Alabhya268/RealEstate_property_shopapp/README.md

 ## About project:

-This is Django Web App for realstate .User can view and search properties and make an inquery to realtor.
+This is Django Web App for Realstate .User can view and search properties and make an inquery to realtor.

 ### Sample Images -